Information Technology Degrees & Programs

 Seminole State offers the following B.S.
 Information Technology degree option:

-Seminole State’s Associate in Science (A.S.) degree in Information Systems Technology provides students the skills and knowledge required to administer and manage local and wide area networks in multiple environments with an emphasis on the creation and maintenance of the database objects used to store, retrieve and manipulate data.
+Seminole State’s Associate in Science (A.S.) degrees in Information Technology provide students with the skills and knowledge required to administer and manage local and wide area networks in multiple environments.
+Students in this high-demand career will gain experience in desktops, servers, virtualization, cloud computing and security, as well as the ability to design, build and implement IT solutions.

 Seminole State offers the following A.S.
-Information Technology degree option:
+Information Technology degree options:

 An Associate in Arts (A.A.) degree helps students seamlessly transition into a bachelor's degree program at one of Florida's four-year institutions.